aka-rabbi/aka-rabbi/README.md

 - 👀 I’m interested in learning about new technologies
 - 🥼 I’m currently working as a software engineer for Invisible Technologies Inc.
 - 🎃 I’m a Google cerified junior data analyst
-- ⚽ I'm an out an out athlete - I love playing soccer, running, cycling
+- ⚽ I'm an athlete at heart - I love playing soccer, running, cycling
 - 📫 How to reach me - mail me

 <!---